Compare/Check Point Harmony / Avanan

 No self-service false positive release

 False positives in Harmony require analyst or IT admin action to release.
-Cambrient lets end users release false positives themselves from the banner in their inbox — no ticket, no wait.
+Cambrient lets end users release false positives themselves from the banner in their inbox.
+No ticket, no wait.

-Feature Comparison
+Feature comparison

 Everything, side by side.